revoltchat/rfcs/rfc-0000-template.md

 # Guide-level explanation

-Explain the proposal as if its already in Revolt and you were teaching it to new users.
+Explain the proposal as if it's already in Revolt and you were teaching it to new users.
 - Introduce new concepts
 - Explain the feature with examples
 - What this fixes or adds and what users should think of the feature
-- Discuss how this impacts using revolt, does it make it harder or easier to use.
+- Discuss how this impacts using Revolt, how it makes it harder or easier to use

-For internal oriented RFCs such as internal code changes, this should largely talk about how contributors should think about the change. and give examples on the impacts.
+For internal oriented RFCs such as internal code changes, this should largely talk about how contributors should think about the change and give examples on the impacts.

 # Reference-level explanation